microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 With this approach,

 - We will allow customers to use any of the built-in [Handlebars.Net helpers](https://github.com/Handlebars-Net/Handlebars.Net.Helpers).
-- We will provide default utility helpers, which are registered by default.
+- We will provide utility helpers, which are registered by default.
-- We will provide default prompt helpers (e.g. chat message) which are registered by default.
+- We will provide prompt helpers (e.g. chat message), which are registered by default.
-- We will register all plugin functions registered on the Kernel.
+- We will register all plugin functions registered on the `Kernel`.
+- We will allow customers to control which plugins are registered as helpers
+  - By default, we will honor all options defined in [HandlebarsHelperOptions](https://github.com/Handlebars-Net/Handlebars.Net.Helpers/blob/8f7c9c082e18845f6a620bbe34bf4607dcba405b/src/Handlebars.Net.Helpers/Options/HandlebarsHelpersOptions.cs#L12).
+  - Additionally, we will extend this configuration to include a `RegisterCustomHelpersCallback` option that users can set to register custom helpers.
-- We will allow Kernel function arguments to be easily accessed (i.e., function variables and execution settings).
+- We will allow Kernel function arguments to be easily accessed, i.e., function variables and execution settings, via a `KernelArguments` object.
-- We will allow customer to control when plugin functions are registered as helpers.
+- We will allow customers to control when plugin functions are registered as helpers.
   - By default, this is done when template is rendered.
-  - Optionally, this can be done when the Handlebars template factory is constructed by passing in a Plugin collection
+  - Optionally, this can be done when the Handlebars template factory is constructed by passing in a Plugin collection.
-- If conflicts arise between built-in helpers, variables, or kernel objects, we will throw an error clearly explaining what the issue is as well as allow customers to provide their own implementations and overrides, including an option to not register default helpers.
+- If conflicts arise between built-in helpers, variables, or kernel objects:
+  - We will throw an error clearly explaining what the issue is, as well as
+  - Allow customers to provide their own implementations and overrides, including an option to not register default helpers.
+This can be done by setting `Options.Categories` to an empty array `[]`.

 We also decided to follow some guidelines and best practices for designing and implementing the helpers, such as: